-- Because some sites may not be able to open to the public, the national team are welcoming digital events for the first time ever.
+- Because some sites may not be able to open to the public, the national team are welcoming digital events again for 2021.
 Essentially, they will market and publicise any event which takes place during the festival and gives the public an insight into the heritage.
 This can involve video or photographic tours, live Q & A sessions with staff, Zoom Talks etc.

-- Obviously the above will affect most, if not all, of our events.
+Obviously the above will affect most, if not all, of our events.
 Our aim will be to support you as much as possible.
-As such we will be hosting webinars and online training for those who want to learn or grow your confidence in using digital resources such as Social Media, Zoom and Youtube to showcase your sites.
-We ask that you get in contact asap if they need assistance or training on using digital resources to host an event, as we are looking to host these in July.
+As such we will be hosting webinars and online training again this year for those who want to learn or grow your confidence in using digital resources such as Social Media, Zoom and Youtube to showcase your sites.
+We will publish a schedule of training dates later in the year.

-- We will not be doing the full print run of the brochure for two reasons.
+We will not be doing the full print run of the brochure for two reasons.
 Many of the places who traditionally stocked them (e.g. TICs and Libraries) are likely to be closed for the foreseeable future, so we will struggle to get it out there.
-We also want to get the brochure out there asap to get as much exposure as possible.
-If we did the normal print run, the brochure would not be available until the week before the festival, at the very earliest.
+We are also conscious that events may have more changes than usual, so with a reduced print run, we can afford to be more flexible with late changes and additions.

-- We will, however, do a limited-edition print run of just a few thousand which can be ordered directly from us with a small fee to cover the postage.
-We will begin pre-orders for these booklets on Monday 1st July 2020 to help us judge how many we need to print.
+We will, however, do a limited-edition print run of just a few thousand which can be ordered directly from us with a small fee to cover the postage.
+We will begin pre-orders for these booklets in the early summer to help us judge how many we need to print.